 Talk to friends, family members and your child’s pediatrician about finding an eye doctor for your child.
 Professional associations can also help you find an eye doctor in your community.

-Only an eye doctor can diagnose and treat a vision problem, but vision screenings help find children who need a full eye exam.
+Only an eye doctor can diagnose and treat a vision problem, but vision screenings that are a part of state systems for children’s vision and eye health can help find children who need a full eye exam.

-Prevent Blindness America's children’s vision screenings are an accurate, cost-effective way to find vision problems in children.
+The Prevent Blindness children’s vision screenings are an accurate, cost-effective way to find vision problems in children.